Holiday Pay Practices: Do You Know Your Legal Requirements?

 No. There is no Federal law that requires an employer to provide time off, paid or otherwise, to employees on nationally recognized holidays.
 Holidays are also typically considered as regular workdays.
 Employees receive their normal pay for the time they work on a holiday if the employer does not offer holiday pay.

 On a state level, legislation, ballot initiatives, or court ruling can create new rules regarding employers and holiday pay.
-Contact an employment law attorney in your state or conduct your own legal research to verify your state laws regarding holiday pay.

 Must an employer accommodate an employee’s observance of a religious holiday?